devsparks/html-specialchars/readme.md

 ## Release History
+* 1.0.4 Updated readme.txt and package.json tags
 * 1.0.3 Minor bug fixes in documentation, added version badge
 * 1.0.2 Reorganisation of repository contents for being leaner when used in production
+* 1.0.1 Minor bug fixes
 * 1.0.0 Initial release